 What minimum score did it take to get it into the Top 10?

+Category Pro e-contest Prediction Actual

+Single-Op Mixed-Mode 1,150,000 1,016,000

+Phone-Only 600,000 709,000

+CW-Only 750,000 870,000

-Category Pre-contest Prediction Actual Single-Op Mixed-Mode 1,016,000 1,150,000 Phone-Only 600,000 624,000 CW-Only 750.000 870.000 Multioperator 1,700,000 2,717,000
+Multioperator 1,700,000 2,717,000

 What about where the DX Top 10s were located?
 Historically Argentina is the single best spot.
 However, Japan, Brazil, France, and Germany are not bad either.
 And, actually all of South America, Europe, and the Caribbean can host Top 10 operations.
 Argentina had a bit off an off year.
 In a normal year they would turn in five Top 10s but only managed three this year.
 However, the rest of the southern part of South America picked up the slack with strong showings by stations in Chile and Uruguay.
 These three countries turned in nine Top 10s versus a historic average of around six and a half.
 Brazil also had a strong year with four Top 10's compared to a historic average of two or so.
 South America was the place to be this year.
 On the other hand continental Europe had an off year compared to long term averages.
-Finally congratulations to JT5DX for the first ever Top 10 from Mongolia, B7P for the first ever Top 10 from China, and both EI7KD and the EI7M team for the first ever Top 10's from Ireland.
+Finally congratulations to JT5DX for the first ever Top 10 from Mongolia and both EI7KD and the EI7M team for the first ever Top 10's from Ireland.